QCrypt/website-2023/content/sessions/_public_discussion.md

 ---
-title: 'Public Discussion on QKD versus PQC'
+title: 'Public Discussion on QKD and PQC: Pros and Cons'
 format:
 tags:
   - other